 The only one who tends to have faith in such a person’s abilities is the individual himself or herself.

-Such a person celebrates their achievements long before the world has the opportunity to see the wonderful work of their hands.
+Such a person celebrates his achievements long before the world has the opportunity to see the wonderful work of his hands.

 The world is usually late to the party, as was the case with Albert Einstein.
 Albert Einstein did not celebrate on May 29, 1919 because he already celebrated the truth of his theory many years prior.